cianmgb/pands-project/README.md

 # pands-project
-My interpretation / summary of Fishers Iris Data Set:
+## My interpretation / summary of Fishers Iris Data Set:

-Fisher’s Data set is a widely used data set in the field of machine learning and statistics.
+Fisher’s Data set is a widely used multivariate data set in the field of machine learning and statistics.
 It is a dataset that contains four measurements of fifty different sepals and petals of three different Iris species: Iris setosa, Iris virginica, and Iris versicolor.
 The measurements are as follows:
 1. Sepal length in cm
 2. Sepal width in cm
 3. Petal length in cm